 Recently, a seminal book called Return to Islam by “Mansoor Hashemi Khorasani” has been published in the field of Islamic studies that introduces a new approach toward Islamic teachings and has provoked various reactions among intellectuals in some Islamic countries.
-The content of this book, which has been written in a scholarly and reasoning manner, based on Islamic certainties and acknowledged facts by all Muslims of different sects, is a critique of the official and common understanding of Islam that presents a distinct and trans-sectarian understanding of it called the pure and perfect Islam.
+The content of this book, which has been written in a scholarly and reasoning manner, based on Islamic certainties and acknowledged facts by all Muslims of different sects, is a critique of the official and common understanding of Islam and presents a distinct and trans-sectarian understanding of it called the pure and perfect Islam.

-In this way, he redefines the beliefs and rulings of Islam by relying on clear intellectual rules and based on definite religious texts, which are nothing but verses of the Quran and mutawatir Hadiths of the Prophet, peace and blessings of God be upon him and his family, and presents a new and distinct understanding of it that can be considered an Islamic school and ideology, capable of revolutionizing the attitude and approach of Muslims of the world and preparing the ground for their unity and mutual closeness in the near future and for major and fundamental changes in their political and cultural structures.
+In this way, he redefines the beliefs and rulings of Islam by relying on clear intellectual rules and based on definite religious texts, which are nothing but verses of the Quran and mutawatir Hadiths of the Prophet, peace and blessings of God be upon him and his family, and presents a new and distinct understanding of it that can be considered an Islamic school and ideology, capable of revolutionizing the attitude and approach of Muslims of the world and preparing the ground for their unity and mutual closeness in the near future and major and fundamental changes in their political and cultural structures.

-We recommend all Muslims of the world, especially scholars, to study this important and influential book, and we expect them and the officials of Islamic countries to show the necessary patience and forbearance in face of it by observing freedom of thought and expression and adhering to Islamic ethics and scholarly etiquette and to avoid hasty and irrational confrontations with thoughts and thinkers.
+We recommend all Muslims of the world, especially scholars, to study this important and influential book, and we expect them and the officials of Islamic countries to show the necessary patience and forbearance in the face of it by observing freedom of thought and expression and adhering to Islamic ethics and scholarly etiquette, and to avoid hasty and irrational confrontations with thoughts and thinkers.